Guy Woolfenden: Composing

 In total, Woolfenden composed over 150 scores for the Royal Shakespeare Company.
 He also composed incidental music for major European theatre companies, including the Comédie-Française, Paris; the Burgtheater, Vienna; the Teatro di Stabile, Genoa; and the Norwegian National Theatre, Oslo.
 His film scores include Work Is a Four-Letter Word (1968) and the 1968 movie version of A Midsummer Night's Dream, as well as the 1974 television version of Antony and Cleopatra.

 There are also many pieces for concert wind bands, chamber ensembles and some orchestral works, a number of which have been recorded.
 An example is the Clarinet Concerto, written in 1985 to mark Jack Brymer’s seventieth birthday, and performed by Brymer at Warwick Arts Centre on 9th March 1985, with the Beauchamp Sinfonietta conducted by the composer.
 It's been recorded by Ian Scott and the Royal Ballet Sinfonia, conducted by Gavin Sutherland.
+His Gordian Knots music for clarinet choir, inspired by the theatre music of Henry Purcell (specifically The Gordian Knot Unty’d, 1691) was first composed in 1995 and re-scored for woodwind orchestra in 2010.